The Tax Disputes and Litigation Review: Switzerland

 Tax rulings are commonly used in Swiss tax practice, although the law does not expressly refer to rulings.
 A tax ruling does not provide for a more preferential taxation than the applicable law does.
 It constitutes a quick and efficient way to provide for clarity in readiness for taxation.
 To obtain a ruling, the taxpayer has to disclose all relevant information, usually in the form of a letter.

-Regarding the binding effect of such rulings, the taxpayer is protected by the constitutional principle of good faith insofar as they rely on the information received by the competent tax authority.
-Swiss case law also especially emphasises that the taxpayer may not diverge from the facts stated in the ruling.
+Regarding the binding effect of such rulings, the taxpayer is protected by the constitutional principle of good faith provided that the facts on which the agreement was based correspond to the actual situation and that all relevant elements (both favourable and unfavourable) have been presented.
+Swiss case law also emphasises the taxpayer may not diverge from the facts stated in the ruling.

 There is no legal entitlement for a taxpayer to obtain a binding ruling, even though tax authorities are most of the time willing to deal with ruling requests.
 This means that a denial or a refusal of a ruling request cannot be contested by taxpayers.

-Finally, it is worth mentioning that rulings pertaining to withholding tax are to be obtained from the Federal Tax Administration, which is solely competent in this particular field.
+Rulings pertaining to withholding tax are to be obtained from the Federal Tax Administration, which is solely competent.

 ii Alternative dispute resolution means

-With regard to alternative dispute resolution means, double taxation treaties concluded by Switzerland usually refer to mutual agreement procedure.
-Such a procedure also constitutes a minimum standard under the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (MLI), signed by Switzerland on 7 June 2017.
+With regard to alternative dispute resolution means, double taxation treaties concluded by Switzerland usually refer to mutual agreement procedures.
+Such procedures also constitute a minimum standard under the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (MLI), signed by Switzerland on 7 June 2017.
 It may be initiated to eliminate double taxation that has occurred in violation of the treaty.
 In this context, advance pricing agreements are a specific kind of mutual agreement procedure in the area of transfer pricing.

 This type of procedure is independent from Swiss domestic law procedures.
 Thus, the time limits provided for by domestic law have no influence on the mutual agreement procedure and vice versa.
 In particular, the 30-day deadline to file a claim against a tax assessment decision is not suspended by a request for mutual agreement procedure.
 To protect their rights according to Swiss tax law, the taxpayer will generally file a complaint against the tax authority, which will be suspended during the mutual agreement procedure.